Andrew Jackson Anthony – Kansas Pioneer

 Andrew Jackson Anthony was a stagecoach driver, merchant, rancher, and founding member of Dodge City, Kansas.

-Afterward, he settled on a ranch about twenty miles west of Dodge City, where he kept a few cattle and a provision store.
+Afterward, he settled on a ranch about 20 miles west of Dodge City, where he kept a few cattle and a provision store.
 He later moved to Fort Dodge and engaged in the sutler business until 1874, when he returned to ranching on land located just west of Dodge City.
-He was married in 1872 to Calvina Chambliss Hagaman, of St. Louis, and the couple would have five children.
+He was married in 1872 to Calvina Chambliss Hagaman of St. Louis, Missouri, and the couple had five children.

 He assisted in organizing Ford County and Dodge City, and was the first County Treasurer, and served several terms as a County Commissioner.